himynameisdave/loggit/README.md

 # loggit [![npm](https://img.shields.io/npm/v/loggit.svg?style=flat-square)](https://www.npmjs.com/package/loggit)

 Minuscule node module for loggin' things in a pretty & more visible way.
 Also created because I got sick of writing out `console.log()` all the time and this is better solution.
+Uses [chalk](https://www.npmjs.com/package/chalk) to do the colors, so check that out if you're just looking for colors in the console and not a full-on logger like this one.

 ###Install